Kidswatter/Kidsybot/FAQ.md

 #### I'm getting this error! http://i.imgur.com/SkIWWBJ.png
 You have entered the wrong login details in the options file.
 Open the file and edit it.

+#### How do I update the bot?
+Currently, you just download it and change the config again.
+Eventually some sort of system will be added to either alert you that there's an update, or do it for you.
+The topic in the #musicbothelp channel in the help server is always updated with when the bot has been updated.

 #### When will youtube playlists be supported?
 They *have been* supported.
 You have to use the actual playlist url though, not a song from the playlist.
 - Good: `!play https://www.youtube.com/playlist?list=PLC0A615438E62547A`